 Thetford Forest is the largest man made pine forest in the UK and is the country’s most significant land-use change.
-Established in the 1920s by the Forestry Commission, it is now valued for recreation and wildlife as well as its timber resource.
+Established in the 1920s by the Forestry Commission it forms a large part of the history of the Brecks landscape and is still a part of people's memories today.

-The People’s History of Thetford Forest Project aims to seek out the people who have lived and worked in the Forest, employed in a variety of roles and allied trades.
-The project will record their stories, memories, knowledge and experience alongside those in equivalent roles today, to compare changes in working practices and conditions.
+Volunteers were trained to carry out oral history interviews with people who have lived and worked in the Forest, employed in a variety of roles and allied trades.
+The interviews captured their stories, memories, knowledge and experience to compare changes in forest working practices and the local community.

 The project is being managed by Vicky Tustian , Forestry Commission and Anne Mason, Heritage Consultant.